Straddling two planets

 All parts of our society are affected, particularly astrology.
 Astrologers form their insights based on which “planet,” or more appropriately in which reality, the majority of their clients happen to exist.
 That usually happens naturally rather than consciously or strategically.
 Astrologers intuit the language, belief system and guidance that resonates with their dominant audience, just as politicians pick the slogans, issues and phrasing to which the majority of their constituents respond.

 Astrological placements can reflect various people’s dispositions and the events in their lives in quite different ways, so the descriptions astrologers use are linked to how their particular batch of clients are manifesting these energies.
 Research, historical references, other astrologers’ teachings, or past findings are also incorporated in readings.
-Yet astrologers wouldn’t be successful if they weren’t also intuitively drawing from some sort of collective bubble (or several different bubbles).
+Yet astrologers wouldn’t be successful if they weren’t also intuitively drawing from some sort of bubble in the shared subconscious (or several different bubbles).

 As a result, what’s forming is two different ways to interpret astrology.
 I’m not even referring to the numerous philosophies that exist across the ages and cultures.
 Most of these were created, or at least translated, from the assumption of separation, so are on “Planet Conventional Astrology.”
 Meanwhile, “Planet New Astrology” is emerging.
 Or to be more precise—using the wording of my particular method of astrology—Planet Duality and Planet Unity.

-Astrology wouldn’t exist without Planet Duality because astrology is all about the study of the differences between humans (or other ways energies manifest in the collective reality).
+Astrology wouldn’t exist without Planet Duality because astrology is all about the study of the differences between humans (or other ways unseen forces manifest).
 But my suggestion is that we’re not going to be able to find or create peace unless we also operate on Planet Unity.

 Ultimately we are all one, but we have separated into pieces to learn about ourselves.
 The good, the bad and the ugly of ourselves.
 I doubt most of us truly want separation to completely vanish—it creates the spice of life, sparking drama, intensity, richness, passion, abstinence and restraint.